Jdorri/rl-medical/README.md

 1. Open ```Terminal```
 2. Go to the [main directory](examples/LandmarkDetection/DQN) by using the command ```cd examples/LandmarkDetection/DQN```
-3. Run the command depending on usage and extensions used.
-Please see subsections below.
+3. Run the command depending on usage and extensions used (see subsections below).
 For more information about options and flags, see usage documentation below.

 ##### Train
 ```